infracost/infracost-azure-devops/examples/terraform-directory/README.md

 # Terraform directory

-This example shows how to run Infracost Azure DevOps tasks with a Terraform project containing HCL code.
+This example shows how to run Infracost Azure Pipelines tasks with a Terraform project containing HCL code.

 [//]: <> (BEGIN EXAMPLE)
 ```yml